 Sift your powdered sugar.
 Another tip for the frosting!
 It will keep your frosting looking nice and smooth!

 Use a ruler.
-I like to break out my ruler to mark where I'll be cutting my rolls.
-This way they all end up being cut to the same size.
+I like to break out my ruler to mark where I'll cut my rolls.
+This way, they all end up being cut to the same size.

 Cut the rolls with a sharp knife.
-A really sharp knife will work well for cutting these small batch cinnamon rolls.
+A sharp knife will work well to cut these small-batch cinnamon rolls.
 You can also use dental floss, but I recommend using unflavored.

-I will say though, with either option, if your cinnamon rolls still come out a little wonky after cutting them, this is totally fine!
+I will say, though, that if your cinnamon rolls still come out a little wonky after cutting them, this is totally fine!
 They will still taste good!

 Cinnamon Rolls FAQs and Troubleshooting